Osama-Yaghi/ad-interaction-prediction/README.md

 ## Data Availability

 ⚠️ Important: The datasets used in this project are not included in this repository due to size and confidentiality constraints.
-To run the notebook, you must provide your own dataset with similar structure (user interactions with ads, containing view, click, and landing labels).
+To run the notebook, you must provide your own dataset with similar structure (user interactions with ads, containing categorical features and view, click, and landing labels).

 ## License
 This project is released under the MIT License.